The functional equation of the smoothing transform: Endogeny and the smoothing transformation

-For our purposes, the relevance of the martingale limit $W^{(\alpha)}$, defined through \eqref{eq:W^gamma_n}, with $\alpha$ given by $\eqref{eq:A3}$, stems from the fact that, unless it is zero a.s., $W^{(\alpha)}$ is a solution to \eqref{eq:sm-fe} and thus a possible mixing variable in our main results.
-In the following we will briefly dwell upon an additional property of $W^{(\alpha)}$ called \emph{endogeny}, a term coined by Aldous and Bandyopadhyay \cite[Definition 7]{AB2005}, and which may be phrased as follows in the present context:
+For our purposes, the relevance of the martingale limit $W^{(\alpha)}$, defined through~\eqref{eq:W^gamma_n}, with $\alpha$ given by $\eqref {eq:A3}$, stems from the fact that $W^{(\alpha)}$, unless it is zero a.s., provides a~$W$ in~\eqref{eq:E} and thus a possible mixing variable in our main results.
+In the following we will dwell upon an additional property associated with $W^{(\alpha)}$, that of endogeny, introduced by Aldous and Bandyopadhyay~\cite{AB2005}, Definition 7.
+This term applies to what they call a recursive tree process (RTP).
+Specializing~\cite{AB2005}, equation\ (8), to the situation of equation~\eqref{eq:sm-fe}, suppose there are random variables $W_u,$ $u \in\V$ with